5 Inference for simple linear regression

 5.9.4 Confidence interval

-As with simulation-based inference, a confidence interval calculated based on the results from the Central Limit Theorem is an estimated range of values the parameter \(\beta_1\) plausibly takes.
-As with hypothesis testing, the purpose, interpretation, and conclusions drawn from confidence intervals are the same as before.
+As with simulation-based inference, a confidence interval calculated based on the results from the Central Limit Theorem is an estimated range of the values the parameter \(\beta_1\) plausibly takes.
+The purpose, interpretation, and conclusions drawn from confidence intervals are the same as described before in Section 8.6.2 .
 What differs, however, is how the interval is calculated.
 In the simulation-based approach, we used bootstrapping to construct a sampling distribution to understand sample-to-sample variability in \(\beta_1\).
 By the Central Limit Theorem, we know exactly how to quantify the sample-to-sample variability in \(\hat{\beta}_1\) using mathematical results.

 The equation for a \((C \times 100) \%\) confidence interval for \(\beta_1\) is